Last Updated on December 1, 2023 by Maggie McKneely

 From Fira, catch the bus to Oia (pronounced ee-ya, though I can’t help myself and always say oy-yah).
 The ride is a very scenic 30 minutes that travels along the mountainous spine of Santorini to the northernmost tip of the island.

 You know those pictures of infinity pools hanging over the Mediterranean, or tan, bikini-clad models posing against sparkling white buildings?
 Yeah, those were taken in Oia.
 Oia is Santorini’s signature aesthetically pleasing village and one of the most instagrammable places in Santorini.
 This is where you will want to spend most of your time during your one day in Santorini.

-Like Fira, if you are here in the off-season, almost everything will be closed.
+Like Fira, if you are here in the winter, almost everything will be closed.
 But that doesn’t matter – you can spend hours wandering through the white-washed alleyways and not be bored at all.
 With eye candy everywhere you turn, you won’t want to leave!

 Food tip: When we were here in March, there was only one (ONE!!!!) restaurant open, out of the hundreds that operate here in the summer.
 So….keep an eye out for that one restaurant when you get hungry for lunch!